somhi/jtframe/doc/macros.md

 JTFRAME_OSD_TEST         |         | Test option on OSD
 JTFRAME_OSD_VOL          |         | Show FX volume control on OSD
 JTFRAME_OSDCOLOR         |         | Sets the OSD colour
 JTFRAME_PLL              |         | PLL module name to be used.
-Defaults to jtframe_pll0
-JTFRAME_PXLCLK           |         | 6 or 8.
+PLL names must end in the pixel clock frequency in kHz JTFRAME_PXLCLK           |         | 6 or 8.
 Defines de pixel clock.
-See [clocks](clocks.md)
-JTFRAME_RELEASE          |         | Disables debug control via keyboard
-JTFRAME_ROTATE           |         | Enables more rotate options in the OSD
+See [clocks](clocks.md) JTFRAME_RELEASE          |         | Disables debug control via keyboard JTFRAME_ROTATE           |         | Enables more rotate options in the OSD